tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ### 3.2 Navigate to the PhoneCheck URL
 At this point you're going to add `tru-sdk-android` SDK to your project.
-The purpose of using the SDK is to make sure execution of a phone check verification request is done against mobile data connection.
+The purpose of using the SDK is to make sure execution of a phone check verification request is done against the mobile data connection.

 Edit the build.gradle for your project (at your project's root) and add the following code snippet to the allprojects/repositories section:
 The app uses Maven to load the tru.ID Android SDK: